- 1 How to Avoid Gmail Promotion Tab : Table of Contents

 The most significant difference between a marketing email and a conversational email is links.

-If you are sending an HTML email, there is no chance of your email landing in the primary folder.
+If you are sending an HTML email, the chances of your emails landing in the primary folder is close to none.

-Gmail algorithm immediately detects that the email is sent by a tool rather than a human.
-Also, HTML emails with heavy images take more time to load and affect the user experience.
+The Gmail algorithm is extremely evolved and can immediately detect whether an email is sent by a tool rather than a human.
+Besides, HTML emails with heavy images take more time to load and affect the user experience.

-The plain text email with minimal links and images gives higher chances of getting delivered in the primary folder.
+This is because a plain text email with minimal links and images has a higher chance of getting delivered to the primary folder.

 With tools like Saleshandy, you can attach a CSV file containing all your recipient’s details and send a different email to each one of them.